 Carol Lundemo has a MA in Counseling/Psychology from Northwest University in Kirkland, WA.
 She is a Washington State Licensed Mental Health Counselor.
 LH 60459685

-Over the past six years, she has counseled and provided therapy for clients from ages 7 to 86.
+Over the past eight years, she has counseled and provided therapy for clients from ages 7 to 86.

 She is the founder of Counseling for OCD and Anxiety Disorders.
 Her private practice focuses on all types of anxiety disorders, and in particular, Obsessive Compulsive Disorder.